How Juniper Networks Set Up a Global Virtual Summit

 Regardless, planning a global virtual summit is a big lift, but it’s not an impossible task.

-Take the time to sit down with your team, hash out goals for the event and break the event down into its constituent parts.
+Take the time to sit down with your team, hash out goals for the event and break it down into its constituent parts.
 Then, once you have your summit’s elements in order, plot out what will be recorded, who will record it and by when.

 Finally, once you have your content ready, organize into an easy-to-navigate hub and provide your audience with all of the clues they need to take the next step either in the summit or with your organization.
 Good luck!